Master Sommelier James Tidwell ’98

-I met and studied with equally passionate colleagues who helped me progress through the Court of Master Sommelier exams.
 Peers and mentors are important because only a handful of schools for sommeliers exist.
 Dedication, self-motivation, and self-discipline are essential for success.
 Aspiring sommeliers do not have instructors encouraging them to perform, nor do they have regularly scheduled classes to assess their progress.
 Yet, hundreds of hours of traditional study are involved to attain the Master Sommelier diploma.
 Developing a routine, especially with a core network of fellow sommeliers, helps maintain motivation and discipline.
 “Now, as with all Master Sommeliers, I get the opportunity to assist and encourage others along this path,” says James.
 “And in the end, that is the real reward of the accomplishment.”